Find out more about rehabilitation after an injury.

 - Consultation with all stakeholders has occurred.

 In certain cases an occupational therapist can be engaged to assist with this process to provide independent expert guidance.
-This can be discussed with the Health, Safety and Wellbeing injury claims manager and the WorkAon case manager.
+This can be discussed with the Health, Safety and Wellbeing manager and the WorkAon case manager.
 Contact details: The work injury claim process.

 A gradual return to work programme may be initiated to ease the injured staff member back into the workplace.
 Due to the nature of injury, pain, discomfort, incapacity and the length of time absent, it is sensible and practicable to ease back into the work environment in a controlled manner.